What Is Oxycodone?

 - Respiratory arrest

 Oxycodone may also cause tolerance when the medication is taken for an extended period of time.
 People who become tolerant of the medication will require larger doses to get the same effects.
 This is known as dependence.
 When the drug is taken for non-medical purposes, dependence is also called addiction.

 When oxycodone products containing other medications like acetaminophen and aspirin are taken for long periods of time, serious effects may be caused by the additional ingredient.
 These effects may include liver damage, kidney damage, and bleeding disorders.

-If oxycodone is abused, in addition to the physical dependence or addiction, psychological addiction may occur.
+If oxycodone is abused, in addition to physical dependence or addiction, psychological addiction may occur.
 It results in “cravings” or an intense desire for continued use of the medication and may cause other problems.
 Symptoms of psychological addiction may include:

 - Excessive moodiness

 - Outbursts of anger

 When oxycodone is taken for non-medical or recreational purposes, it causes changes in the brain and causes people to become used to “feeling no pain.”
 They often constantly seek the euphoric effects of oxycodone, leading to a pattern of repeated abuse.
 If the drug suddenly becomes unavailable or is discontinued, symptoms of opiate withdrawal will occur.

 Because oxycodone causes changes to the brain and other body tissues, when the drug is withdrawn, the effects that occur are “opposite” to the drug’s actions.
 Symptoms of withdrawal may include:

 - Cold sweats